raghav-sood/Time-Series-Prediction-/README.md

 In this Project, I aim to predict Para 9-13 for the 10th year in the dataset regarding road parameters for various sections using Para 1-10 and previous year data.I have used XGBoost Regressor with  250 estimators and also applied the regularisation for removing overfitting.

-The overall Root Mean Square Error for the model which is 9.106.
+Overall Root Mean Square Error for the model which is 9.106.

 ## Model
 XGBoost Regressor.